 - Title insurance policies

-You're ready to close when all parts are done in escrow process.
-All payments owed and fees are taken and paid off at this time (covering expenses such as title insurance, inspections, real estate commissions).
-Title to the property is then transferred to you as now current homeowner and appropriate title insurance is issued as noted in the escrow instructions.
+Closing on the property happens when all of the procedures of the escrow are finished.
+At this time, all payments and dues for inspections, title insurance and real estate commissions are collected.
+Title to the house is then transferred to you as new homeowner and related title insurance is issued as noted in the escrow instructions.